venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 On older or cheap devices, mostly for 32bit devices its better to use alpine 3.10 or 3.12 that uses GTK2 for almost all the programs.

-1. install base desktop software packages
+1. install base desktop software packages and desktop user management directories
 2. install base XFCE4 desktop packages, at this point, the system its ready for graphicall session
 3. install and setup the login manager programs and policy manager software
 4. setup the display login manager to start at boot